digideskio/terms/privacy/hk.md

 We may store your Personal Data in locations outside the direct control of Stripe, for instance, on servers or databases co-located with hosting providers.
 Some of our the related bodies corporate or third parties to whom we disclose your Personal Data are located outside of Hong Kong.
 These countries may include the United States of America and Ireland.
 </p>
 <p>
-We may also disclose your Personal Data to law enforcement, government officials, or other third parties if required by law or we believe in good faith that the disclosure is necessary to prevent physical harm or financial loss, to report suspected illegal activity, or to investigate violations of our Terms of Service.
+We may also disclose your Personal Data to law enforcement, government officials, or other third parties if required by law or we believe in good faith that the disclosure is necessary to prevent physical harm or financial loss, to report suspected illegal activity, or to investigate violations of our Services Agreement.
 </p>
 <p>
 In addition, in the event of a potential or actual merger, sale or acquisition, reorganisation, bankruptcy, or other similar events, certain information including Personal Data in our possession may be disclosed or transferred to and used by our successor, transferee or assign for the same purposes for which you have provided your consent to us for.